AstroNvim/docs/src/content/docs/configuration/v4_migration.md

 ### Heirline

 Read [Customizing Statusline](/recipes/status) page for how to move the following v3 keys: (??
-TODO: do we want to have an heirline.lua file in the template??)
+TODO: do we want to have an heirline.lua file in the template especially since in v3 there were a number of heirline keys??)
 - `heirline.attributes`
 - `heirline.colors`
 - `heirline.icon_highlights`